| I am trying to complete

 in January 2000, then picked up by her daughter Barbara, in consultation

+with family members.
+To family members who may be interested.
 You have asked me to tell you what I know about the Harper side of

 our family ancestry.
 Actually, I have little authentic information about the